edeweerd1A/quarkus-kafka-streams-processor/integration-tests/stateful/Readme.md

-The `io.quarkiverse.kafkastreamsprocessor.sample.simple.PingProcessor` is associated to a `KafkaStreams topology` that is built using a [CDI producer](https://docs.jboss.org/weld/reference/1.0.0/en-US/html/producermethods.html) backed by the CDI bean `io.quarkiverse.kafkastreamsprocessor.impl.TopologyProducer`
+The `io.quarkiverse.kafkastreamsprocessor.sample.simple.PingProcessor` is associated to a `KafkaStreams topology` that is built using a [CDI producer](https://docs.jboss.org/weld/reference/1.0.0/en-US/html/producermethods.html) backed by the CDI bean `io.quarkiverse.kafkastreamsprocessor.runtime.TopologyProducer`

 ## Implementation note